Call Now For An Assessment Of Your Needs: (410) 390-3101

 Every DUI case is different, and your legal strategy will depend on the facts of your case.
 The best DUI defense also depends on which types of mistakes law enforcement officers make.
 Every DUI case is different, but some common defenses discussed below may apply in your case.

-You Were Not Given a Chance to Contact an Attorney
+You Were Not Given A Chance To Contact An Attorney

 Every suspect in a DUI or DWI case has the right to a defense attorney during a criminal investigation.
 The right to an attorney is crucial in DUI investigations because of the time frame involved.
 When a person has consumed alcohol, time is of the essence.
 As time goes on, the suspect’s blood alcohol concentration (BAC) will decrease.